 To explore Mayan ruins

 Kaya’s programmes are based in San Ignacio and the surrounding communities.
-San Ignacio is located 2 hours from Belize City, along the Western Highway and is known locally as Cayo.
-The town and the surrounding communities contain a diverse mix of Creole, Mayan and Mestizo populations.
+San Ignacio is located 2 hours from Belize City and is known locally as Cayo.
+The town and the surrounding communities contain a diverse mix of Creole, Maya and Mestizo populations.
 San Ignacio is an attractive market town set among pleasant tropical hills.
-The friendly people of San Ignacio enable rich cultural exchange.
 On this project, you will work in rural communities close to San Ignacio.

 Details & Costs